DanIsraelMalta/BiDirectional-Map/README.md

   to unordered_map.
 * complexity for searching a key by a value: O(n), where n is the number of elements in the map. notice that if several identical values exist - the smaller key will be returned.

-General Remarks:
-* Since BiMap was designed only fo searching, it can not modify its data, i.e. - once it was created, its elements can not be modified (change vale, change key, remove entry).

 Example usage and perofrmance comparison againt std::map and std::unordered_map:

 ```c